Springvale White Eagles FC: Dandenong Thunder

 The teams both situated 6 km apart, the rivalry between the clubs is immense.

-On 11 February 2017 The White Eagles hosted The Thunder in the Second Round of the 2017 National Premier Leagues Victoria 2 competition.
+On 11 February 2017 The White Eagles hosted The Thunder in the Second Round of the 2017 NPL Victoria 2 competition.
 In front of a healthy contingent of local fans, the White Eagles got off to a perfect start early in the second half with new signing Cody Martindale gaining the lead for the Eagles.
 With a fiery clash on and off the field referee Alessandro Arbizzani was not holding back on the cautions.
 With Springvale leading the contest 1–0 in the 60th minute, a brawl erupted in the stands which escalated, forcing the referee to halt proceedings for approximately 10 minutes.
 In the final stages of the game the Eagles capitalised on a counterattack with goal scorer Tapiwanashe Munyanyiwa finishing a great move by the Eagles.
 Late in the game there was drama, with Springvale Player Nebojsa Pejić putting one in his own net bringing back the game to 2–1.
 The Eagles hung on for a vital three points, winning its first two games off the 2017 season under Vlado Tortevski.
 They later faced Dandenong at George Andrews Reserve in Round 17 losing 4–0.